-California Enacts 3-Year NOL Suspension and Business Tax Credit Limit Overview On June 29, 2020, California's Governor Newsom signed Assembly Bill 85 ("A.B.
-85"), which now becomes California law.
+California Legislature Passes 3-Year NOL Suspension and Business Tax Credit Limit Overview On June 15, 2020, California's Legislature passed Assembly Bill 85 ("A.B.
+85"), which is now awaiting signature by Governor Newsom.
 In the Governor's May Revision, the Governor projected a budget deficit of approximately \$54 billion (before the changes proposed in the May Revision) as a result of the coronavirus (COVID-19) pandemic.
 This budget deficit was based on a projected decline in General Fund revenues of over \$41 billion, the increased costs in health and human services programs, and the added costs to address the COVID-19 pandemic.
 A.B.
 85, which includes several tax measures, provides for a three-year suspension of the use of net operating losses for medium and large businesses and a three-year cap on the use of business incentive tax credits to offset no more than \$5 million of tax per year.
 This Tax Alert summarizes some of the more notable changes and provides some taxpayer considerations.
 Overview of Notable Changes to Tax Provisions The most notable changes in A.B.
-85 impacting California income taxes relate to the suspension of net operating losses and the limitation on business incentive tax credits.5 Revenue estimates for A.B.
-85 project that these two temporary changes will generate revenue of \$4.4 billion in 2020-2021, \$3.3 billion in 2021-2022, and \$1.5 billion in 2022-2023.6 Suspension of Net Operating Losses:
+85 impacting California income taxes relate to the suspension of net operating losses and the limitation on business incentive tax credits.
+Revenue estimates for A.B.
+85 project that these two temporary changes will generate revenue of \$4.4 billion in 2020-2021, \$3.3 billion in 2021-2022, and \$1.5 billion in 2022-2023.
+Suspension of Net Operating Losses:

 Generally, A.B.
 85 suspends the use of net operating losses for taxable years 2020, 2021, and 2022 for taxpayers with taxable income of \$1 million or more.
 Specifically, A.B.
 85 adds two new sections to the California Revenue and Taxation Code (CRTC): Section 17276.23 under the Personal Income Tax Laws (PITL); and, Section 24416.23 under the Corporation Tax Laws (CTL).
 Under both sections, the suspension applies to "any taxable year beginning on or after January 1, 2020, and before January 1, 2023."
-1 A.B.
-85, 2019-2020 Reg.
-Sess.
-(Cal.
-2020) (available here); see also Governor Newsom Signs 2020 Budget Act, June 29, 2020 (available here).
-2 The Governor's proposed budget is originally submitted to the California Legislature on or before January 10 of each year and incorporates revenue and expenditure estimates based on information available through mid-December ("Governor's Budget").
+A.B.
+85 allows an extension of the carryover period for any net operating losses that were suspended under this provision.
+Specifically, these provisions provide: &lt;sup>1 A.B.
+85, 2019-2020 REG.
+SESS.
+(CAL.
+2020) (available here). &lt;sup>2 The Governor's proposed budget is originally submitted to the California Legislature on or before January 10 of each year and incorporates revenue and expenditure estimates based on information available through mid-December ("Governor's Budget").
 See BUDGET PROCESS OVERVIEW (available here).
 The May Revision revises the Governor's Budget and accounts for subsequent changes made by the Finance Department to revenue and expenditure estimates for the current and budget years.
 See id.
-On May 14, 2020, Governor Newsom submitted to the California Legislature the May Revision.
-3 CALIFORNIA BUDGET SUMMARY: MAY REVISION, INTRODUCTION, May 14, 2020 (available here).
-4 Id.
+On May 14, 2020, Governor Newsom submitted to the California Legislature the May Revision. &lt;sup>3 CALIFORNIA BUDGET SUMMARY: MAY REVISION, INTRODUCTION, May 14, 2020 (available here). &lt;sup>4 Id.